Skip to content

 Imports a 2d image and applies depth to it.

-./vengi-voxconvert --image-as-volume --image-as-volume-max-depth 8 --image-as-volume-both-sides true --input infile.png --output output.vox
+./vengi-voxconvert -set voxformat_imageimporttype 2 -set voxformat_imagevolumemaxdepth 8 -set voxformat_imagevolumebothsides true --input infile.png --output output.vox

 Import given input image as volume.
 Uses a depth map to make a volume out of the image.
-The depth map R channel is using values from 0 (black) to white (255) resulting in voxel heights from 1 to max-height (see --image-as-volume-max-depth).
+The depth map R channel is using values from 0 (black) to white (255) resulting in voxel heights from 1 to max-height (see voxformat_imagevolumemaxdepth).

 The --input with e.g. infile.png will pick the depth map next to the image path called infile-dm.png as depth map.